 If you, the reader, have never attended one of the following events, mark your calendars for the future events.
 Not only are the pottery bowls a meaningful addition to your home, but the food, the camaraderie and the chance to support the Pantry are reasons to attend.

-Chestertown RiverArts, under the leadership of Marilee Schumann and the RiverArts Clay Studio, will hold their next Empty Bowls event April 17, 2019, at Christ United Methodist Church.
+Chestertown RiverArts, under the leadership of Marilee Schumann and the RiverArts Clay Studio, holds their Empty Bowls event in the spring each year.

-The next Soup-er Bowl at Kent County High School, will be held on March 14, 2019.
+Soup-er Bowl at Kent County High School, is held in March each year.
 It is co-chaired by art teacher Stephanie Spence along with the National Art Honor Society students.

 Therefore, young people, high school students, and adults all have the opportunity to participate and make a difference in Kent County.